Calculating the average lifetime value of your clients helps you figure out how much you can afford to spend to acquire new ones.

 Here’s another big kicker – if these clients came on during the fall, for example – irrigation system winterizations (blow-outs), core aeration, or fall leaf clean ups (these services require specialized equipment that most clients see more value in paying a company to do the work vs. investing in the equipment and the time to do the work themselves), make sure these new clients are added to your database to send them spring service announcement letters next spring, as well as get them on your email list so you can get them into your long term sales funnel and retarget them more offers.

-The possibilities are truly endless when an entrepreneur knows their numbers and looks at advertising from a 30,000 foot view instead of that first sale where they may be just breaking even.
+The possibilities are truly endless when a business owner knows their numbers and looks at advertising from a 30,000 foot view instead of that first sale where they may be just breaking even.